 he wanted the Switch’s life cycle to be longer than usual,

-which also suggests that the coming upgrade next year will not be the last one.
+, which also suggests that next year’s upcoming upgrade will not be the last one.
 He is the one who created many of Nintendo’s top games and holds the title of Creative Fellow.

 The industry is also watching for Nintendo to clarify the future of its handheld 3DS video game device.